pattern-lab/edition-node-gulp/README.md

 ## Helpful Commands

 These are some helpful commands you can use on the command line for working with Pattern Lab.

+> Reminder: These commands assume a global installation of gulp 4.X, instead of a local installation.
+Depending on your preference, you may need to [upgrade your global version of gulp](https://github.com/pattern-lab/edition-node-gulp/wiki/Updating-to-Gulp-4) or [run with local gulp](https://github.com/pattern-lab/patternlab-node/wiki/Running-with-Local-Gulp-Instead-of-Global-Gulp).

 ### List all of the available commands